julelang/manual/src/std/jule-sema.md

 	// True if imported with Importer.GetImport function.
 	Duplicate: bool

-	// Is binded use declaration.
+	// Is external use declaration.
-	Bind: bool
+	Extern: bool

 	// Is standard library package.
 	Std: bool

-	// Nil if package is cpp header.
+	// Nil if package is external header.
 	Package: &Package

 	// Module identity.